 - Sec: Sec is actually French for “dry.”
 But a sec Champagne is actually lightly sweet, containing 1.7 to 3.5% sugar, which is about 17 to 35 grams of sugar per liter.

 - Demi-Sec: Demi-sec means “half dry.”
 This is a sweet Champagne, containing 3.3 to 5% sugar, which is about 33 to 50 grams of sugar per liter.

 - Doux: Doux means “sweet” but in terms of Champagne, a doux is very sweet, containing more than 5% sugar, which is more than 50 grams of sugar per liter.

 According to French law, true Champagne is a sparkling wine produced from grapes grown in the Champagne region.
 There are many sparkling wines produced elsewhere, such as the United States.
-These are generally labelled as sparkling wine.
+These are generally labeled as sparkling wine.
 Some, however, may use the name Champagne on their sparkling wine.
-As a rule of thumb, do not assume that a wine labelled "sparkling wine" is of lower quality than a sparking wine labelled champagne when the wine is not a true Champagne.
+As a rule of thumb, do not assume that a wine labeled “sparkling wine” is of lower quality than a sparkling wine labeled champagne when the wine is not a true Champagne.
 Sparkling wine houses tend to follow the same category designations as French Champagne.